psychemedia/pentrich-uprising/12_leeds_mercury.md

 *Samuel Winpenny* knows the prisoner Isaac Johnson; saw him in the evening of the 8th of June, when he told the witness that he must get himself ready, as there was to be a meeting that night at the Banks: saw Johnson again that night; he came to his house as he was undressing himself for bed, and said to him, "what! are you not ready?"—to which he replied, that he thought he would not go; when Johnson told him that Richard Haigh had said, that it would be either life or death if people did not go and that they would be safer there than at home; he then consented to go to Far End to look at them.
 Witness accompanied Johnson and the prisoner Thewlis, who was waiting at the door.
 There was a numbber of people there: he knew only Johnson, Thewlis, Cockin, Fellas, and Joseph Beaumont.
 There were between 30 and 40 men, of whom 7 or 8 had guns and pistols: great confusion prevailed—some being for one thing, others for another—some wishing to go to Honley, others to go home.
 It was at last decided to go to Honley; they marched in ranks two deep, those who had arms going foremost.
 The first place they demanded arms at was Wm.
 Heelis's House.
 They next went to Dyson's house; one of them demanded arms; and, as the person in the house did not immediately open the door, Isacc Johnson said, "d——n it, knock it open."
 Witness heard one of them say, they had got a gun, which the woman had given them, but did not see them get it: does not know whether the door was forced open or was opened from within: he left them soon after: saw Thewlis and Fellas on the Wednesday after, who told him they had gone to several other places and demanded arms.
 Fellas and Cockin have both absconded.
 Witness said the men were all crowded about the door, and were not in ranks, or in any order.

-Witness was crOss-examined : said he did not know any thing of the meeting before that night.
+Witness was cross-examined : said he did not know any thing of the meeting before that night.
 He was frightened at what Johnson said, and that prompted him to go: he was only a looker-on.
 It is three miles from his house to Dyson's: would not have gone, but was threatened and persuaded to go: he was taken up on the Wednesday night after this happened, and has been in custody ever since: had no expectation that he should be benefited by giving his evidence.

 Witness, in answer to a question from the Judge, said, on his second examination before the magistrate, he had told the same tale as he had done to-day.
 The examination was shown to him, which was, he said, what he had signed.
 He did not know it to be Dyson's house, but was told it was Donkersley's.